DataTalksClub/datatalksclub.github.io/_podcast/s15e03-llms-for-everyone.md

     tasks.
   sec: 691
   time: '11:31'
-  who: Meryam
+  who: Meryem
 - line: So if I need to classify the intent of a search query – for example whether the customer wants to buy something or just conduct research – then I would go with BERT, right?
 I would not necessarily go with a generative model because it would be overkill.
-[Meryam agrees] But I would still be able to use an LLM, saying, “Hey, I have this query.
+[Meryem agrees] But I would still be able to use an LLM, saying, “Hey, I have this query.
 Here are examples of other queries.
 Based on these examples, what do you think is the intent of this query?”
 Right?
   sec: 704